For homeowners residing in Manitoba

 Registered contractor list

-3. Click on “Load more” and choose a contractor/installer from the list.
+- Choose a contractor/installer from the list.
+There may be an option to “Load more” to display more contractors.
 Contact them to request a quote(s) for the heat pump system and installation, and an estimated date for completion of the work.
 This information will be needed when you are applying to the OHPA program.

 Ground-Source Heat Pump System